 I tied myself into one end of the rope with a double figure of eight.
 Then I set up the belaying device for my partner at the other end of the rope.
 He still seemed to remember how to do the actual belaying.
 Hand down unless when pulling in rope.
 Never to let go of the dead man’s end , etc.

-The dead man’s end is called dead man’s end, because if you let it go, even just for one second, then that’s what you might end up with.
-The belaying device will not stop the rope from running through your device, unless you hold the end of the rope.
-It only adds enough friction to stop it from moving when you hold the end of the rope tight while your arm points downward, away from the climber.
+The dead end is called dead end for a reason.
+If you let it go, even just for one second, then someone might end up dead.
+The belaying device will not stop the rope from running through your device.
+Unless you hold the end of the rope.
+It only adds enough friction to stop it from moving when you hold the end of the rope tight.
+While your arm points downward, away from the climber.

 I told the instructor that I’m not entirely comfortable relying on my hiking buddy for the belaying, as he was a bit out of practice.
 It also turned out that I weighed almost twice as much as my partner, which would make belaying significantly more challenging.
 My instructor said not to worry.
 He asked my buddy a few knowledge- and skill-based questions on how to belay, what to do in each circumstance.
 My buddy was able to answer all questions correctly.